Cheapest Car Insurance in Colorado for 2026

 How to Get the Cheapest Car Insurance in Colorado

-Choosing American National over Farmers saves $1,596/year.
-American National leads every category in this analysis, but as a regional specialty insurer, confirming availability in the specific ZIP code is important.
+Choosing American National over Farmers saves $1,596 a year based on the full coverage rates in this analysis.
+American National leads every category reviewed, but as a regional specialty insurer, confirming availability for a specific ZIP code before purchasing is important.

 1. 1

-American National is cheapest in every category, but as a regional specialty insurer its availability varies.
-Confirm it writes policies in your ZIP before counting on it.
+American National is the cheapest insurer in every category analyzed, but as a regional specialty insurer its availability varies by location.
+Confirm that American National writes policies in your ZIP code before counting on its rates.

 2. 2